bdj34/shiny_app/README.md

      shiny::runApp("review_app_ibd.R")
      ```

-## Data Preparation

-Before launching the applications, ensure that your data is preprocessed appropriately:

-- Use `pre_processing_for_crc_shiny_app.R` for CRC datasets.
-- Use `pre_processing_for_ibd_shiny_app.R` for IBD datasets.

-These scripts will format your data to be compatible with the Shiny applications.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request.